Whether you realize it or not thyroid patients have options when it comes to thyroid medications.

 One in which some patients have switched to taking other medications and report dramatic results.

-So with this in mind let's talk about some of the other options that are available to thyroid medications such as Armour Thyroid and when you should consider switching to this medication.
+So with this in mind let’s talk about some of the other options that are available for thyroid medications such as Armour Thyroid and when you should consider switching to this medication.

 Armour Thyroid Explained